KumarLabJax/JABS-recording-control-server/README.md

 proxy for API requests.
 The following is a starting point for a Nginx config file.
 This file assumes that this Nginx server will also be hosting the static content for the UI.
-You will need to change the `root` parameter to point to the directory with the UI index.html file. `uwsgi_pass` will also have to be set to the location that you've configured uWSGI to open the socket.
+You will need to change the `root` parameter to point to the directory with the UI index.html file. `uwsgi_pass` (multiple locations in the file) will also have to be set to the location that you've configured uWSGI to open the socket.

 Note that for a production configuration you will want to setup SSL to avoid sending passwords over plain text.